- How safe is my personal information? What policies exist to keep my information secure?

 - I am a health care provider and have received numerous questions about health care reform from my patients.
 What information do I need to know about the law?

-To find out more information about the Affordable Care Act (health care reform), Medicaid expansion and Connect for Health Colorado visit the ACA Resources for Health Care Providers page.
+To find out more information about the Affordable Care Act (health care reform), Health First Colorado (Colorado’s Medicaid Program) expansion and Connect for Health Colorado visit the ACA Resources for Health Care Providers page.
 This page has been designed specifically to help health care providers and their staff answer patient questions about health care reform.

 - I have received discounted services through CICP providers in the past.
 Will I still qualify?